viniciuslepca/sightq/README.md

 - Jupyter Notebook

 ## What's next for SightQ?
-- gathering survey data to create new metrics
+- Gathering data from Zoom hosts to create new metrics
-- gathering trial data to refine mathematical models
+- Gathering data from Zoom meetings to improve mathematical models
-- further develop our frontend visualization (allow them to authenticate using their Zoom account for cybersecurity purposes)
+- Further develop our frontend visualization (allow users to authenticate using their Zoom account for cybersecurity purposes)

 ## What does SightQ look like?
 ### Main Page